Caribbean Gardens: History

 In 1945, the Spooner family acquired around 300 acre of land in Scoresby.
 In 1958, whilst overseas, Arch Spooner became interested in fibreglass and realised the potential of the material for the boatbuilding industry, and established the Caribbean Boat Factory.
-It soon became necessary to have a waterbody large enough for testing the boats and, in the early 1960s, Lake Caribbean was constructed.
+It soon became necessary to have a waterbody large enough for testing the boats and, in the early 1960s, the artificial Lake Caribbean was constructed.

 It was subsequently opened to the public and further developed by one of his sons, Rod Spooner, as Caribbean Gardens in 1965.
 Caribbean Garden's waterski shows attracted many crowds to the gardens.
 The much-loved Caribbean Market opened in 1976 and, in the 1980s, the next generation of the Spooner family began developing part of the remaining land into a technology and office park that blended into the surrounding environment.

 The Spooner family subsequently announced plans to expand and transform the mostly defunct market into a business park that would "become the largest office precinct outside of the CBD".
 In 2014, The comprehensive masterplan of the new "Caribbean Park" involved new office buildings, expansive lakeside parklands, integrated landscaping, new retail areas, lifestyle facilities, and a Hyatt Place hotel, with the aim of adding a minimum of 10,000 new trees within the parklands every year.

 Features and significance

 The site was significant for being Victoria's "first local example" of a theme park, with many original features, such as Japanese gardens, a railway, chairlift, jungle cruise and picnic areas including unique fibreglass umbrellas and whimsical architecture.
-It was also home to larger fibreglass statues including a giant pirate and a big chef head built in the 1970's that resided on top of the Caribbean Gardens Restaurant.
+It was also home to larger fibreglass statues including a giant pirate and a big chef head built in the 1970s that resided on top of the Caribbean Gardens Restaurant.

-The Woman's Weekly noted in 1966 that the Spooner family "aims to turn the area into a kind of local Disneyland, and already the shores and many islets at one end of the lake are dotted with fibreglass crocodiles, elephants, hippopotamuses".
+The Women's Weekly noted in 1966 that the Spooner family "aims to turn the area into a kind of local Disneyland, and already the shores and many islets at one end of the lake are dotted with fibreglass crocodiles, elephants, hippopotamuses".
 The park also included "ski kite-riding from the Cypress Gardens" in the US.

 The chairlift ride was built by Jack Griffiths and chairlift manufacturer Ron McCallum, and was originally in Whistlestop Amusement Park, in Skye Road, Frankston, which had closed in 1974.

 Caribbean Gardens also had a preserved sugarcane railway locomotive, built in 1924, from the Victoria Mill, Ingham, Queensland.
 Other features included cast iron street lamps, originally used in central Melbourne, dotted around the gardens.

 Caribbean Gardens (also known as Caribbean Park) former Jungle Cruise ride waterfall from amusement park.